drbawb/hls_admin/README.md

   * Install Node.js dependencies with `cd assets && npm install`
   * Start Phoenix endpoint with `mix phx.server`

+Please review the files in the `config/` directory and set them appropriately for your environment.
+In particular, to use the application, the :logins config key must be present and contain a valid list of users & Argon2 hashes.

+You can populate this config key using the mix task: `mix hls.hash <password>`.

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 Ready to run in production?
 Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).